Routing and Staffing when Servers are Strategic: Concluding remarks.

 because any staffing policy that is not asymptotically optimal also is not optimal for each $\lambda$.
 Consider any subsequence $\lambda'$ on which either $\liminf_{\lambda \rightarrow \infty} N^{{opt},\lambda}/\lambda$ or $\limsup_{\lambda \rightarrow \infty} N^{{opt},\lambda}/\lambda$ is attained, and suppose that

 The definition of asymptotic optimality requires that for each $\lambda'$, there exists a symmetric equilibrium service rate $\mu^{\star,\lambda'}$.
-As in the proof of Lemma~\ref{proposition:nonaoInd}, it is enough to consider sequences $\{\mu^\lambda\}$ that satisfy the first order condition (\ref{eq:FOCstaffingInd}).
-Then, any sequence of solutions $\{\mu^{\lambda'}\}$ to (\ref{eq:FOCstaffingInd}) must have $\mu^{\lambda'} \rightarrow \mu$ as $\lambda' \rightarrow \infty$ for $\mu$ that satisfies (\ref{eq:limiting_mu_Ind}), given $a$ in (\ref{eq:supposed_limit}).
-In summary, the choice of $a$ in (\ref{eq:supposed_limit}) is constrained by the requirement that a symmetric equilibrium service rate must exist.
+As in the proof of Lemma~\ref{proposition:nonaoInd}, it is enough to consider sequences $\{\mu^\lambda\}$ that satisfy the first order condition~(\ref{eq:FOCstaffingInd}).
+Then, by the last sentence of Theorem~\ref{lemma:FOCexistence_staffingInd}, any sequence of solutions $\{\mu^{\lambda'}\}$ to~(\ref{eq:FOCstaffingInd}) must be such that $|\mu^{\lambda'}- \mu|$ is arbitrarily small, for $\lambda'$ large enough, for some $\mu$ that solves~(\ref{eq:limiting_mu_Ind}), given $a$ in~(\ref{eq:supposed_limit}).
+In summary, the choice of $a$ in~(\ref{eq:supposed_limit}) is constrained by the requirement that a symmetric equilibrium service rate must exist.

 Given that there exists at least one symmetric equilibrium service rate for all large enough $\lambda'$, it follows in a manner very similar to the proof of Proposition~\ref{proposition:staffing_independent} that